-This leads to the following semantic array:

-C[i, v] = the minimum cost of a simple path with path length at most i from source s to v.
-(If there is no such path then this cost is ∞ .)

-• The desired answer is then the single dimensional array derived by setting i = n - 1.
-(Any simple path has path length at most n - 1.)
+- This leads to the following semantic array: - C[i, v] = the minimum cost of a simple path with path length at most i from source s to v.
+(If there is no such path then this cost is $\infty$ .) - The desired answer (computing the minimum cost path for each vertex) is then the single dimensional array derived by setting i = n 1.
+(Any simple path has path length at most n 1.)